sertel/actris/README.md

 | Append | `prot_1 · prot_2`             | `prot_1 <++> prot_2`                  |
 | Dual   | An overlined protocol         | No notation                           |

+This notation is additionally used for the LMCS submission.

 Semantic Session Types:

 |          | CPP21 submission              | Coq mechanization                     |